 CO.NO.
-COURSE OBJECTIVES CO-1 Understand the different types of bees and their morphology.
+The learners will be able to CO-1 Understand the different types of bees and their morphology.
 CO-2 Develop the techniques in the process of rearing honey bees.
 CO-3 Categorize the various byproducts of honey bees and its uses.
 CO-4 Classify the various diseases and enemies in a bee colony.
 CO-5 Discuss on the importance of the queen bee in a colony.